envico801/clean-code-javascript/anki/README.md

 - Clearer syntax for OOP concepts
 - Built-in constructor method
 - Straightforward inheritance with 'extends'
-- Better handling of 'this' binding
+- Better handling of `this` binding
 - Enhanced readability and maintainability

 **Bad:**